-For one, at least 30 million people have zero access to a retirement savings fund because their employer doesn’t offer one, presumably because of the cost of providing and administering a plan.
-There are also broader forces at work that are making a well-funded retirement out of reach, like longer life spans today than 30 to 35 years ago, or the fact that many companies are reluctant to cover retirees’ healthcare costs.
+For one, only half of American households have access to a work-based retirement plan at their current job, according to a 2018 report from the Stanford Center on Longevity.
+There are also broader forces at work making a well-funded retirement out of reach, like longer life spans or companies reluctance to cover retirees’ healthcare costs.

-Let’s not deny the benefits of a well-supported, well-funded 401(k) (named as such for the tax code it’s based upon).
+Let’s not deny the benefits of a well-supported, well-funded 401(k).
 You’ve got generous annual contribution limits up to $18,000.
 Your employer may offer to match the funds in your account up to a certain percentage, bolstering your savings.
 (Tax-deferred, of course.)
 You can automatically and easily enroll with few hoops to jump through.
-And you can roll over your earnings into an IRA.
+And you can roll over your earnings into an individual retirement account.

 Some downsides to the 401(k):

-The average 401(k) plan levies fees totaling 1 percent of your assets held, according to data from the Center for American Progress.
+Fees can be expensive.
+The average 401(k) plan levies fees totaling 1% of your assets held, according to data from the Center for American Progress.
 That may seem like quite an insignificant drop in the bucket, but those costs can add up as the years go by; at that rate, the average American worker will pay nearly $139,000 in 401(k) fees over their lifetime.
 That’s money you could have had in your pocket.
 These fees are usually tied to administrative and service functions needed to run a 401(k) plan.

-- Brokerage account: You won’t get the tax deferral benefits of a 401(k) or IRA with a brokerage account, but it’s a good alternative to put away some post-tax dollars.
-There are several types of brokerage accounts to choose from -- everything from stocks, bonds, mutual funds, and even certificates of deposit or money market accounts.
+You won’t get the tax deferral benefits of a 401(k) or IRA with a brokerage account, but it’s a good alternative to put away some post-tax dollars.
+There are several types of brokerage accounts to choose from — everything from stocks, bonds, mutual funds, and even certificates of deposit or money market accounts.

-- A myRA: A myRA (that’s "My R.A." versus "I.R.A.") is new to the investment scene, a U.S. Treasury Department creation allowing you a maximum balance of $15,000 (or lower, for up to 30 years).
+A myRA (that’s "My R.A." versus "I.R.A.") is new to the investment scene, a U.S. Treasury Department creation allowing you a maximum balance of $15,000 (or lower, for up to 30 years).
 Once you reach that limit, your funds are transferred/rolled over into a private Roth IRA for continued growth.
-But beware of low returns, estimated between 2 and 3 percent, which may not grow enough to outpace inflation rates.
+But beware of low returns, estimated between 2 and 3%, which may not grow enough to outpace inflation rates.

-- Annuities: In a nutshell, an annuity is an investment savings product through an insurance company.
+In a nutshell, an annuity is an investment savings product through an insurance company.
 Investing in one or more annuities is a tax-deferred chance to grow your retirement fund through a variety of interest rates (fixed, variable or indexed).
-Just invest with caution: annuities can carry high fees and penalty charges, and investment performance is backed only by the ability of the insurance company to pay the claims they receive.
+Just invest with caution: Annuities can carry high fees and penalty charges, and investment performance is backed only by the ability of the insurance company to pay the claims they receive.
+NaNundefined